AguaClara/aide/reports/AIDE_Summer2018report_Draft2.md

 We now have the ability to output a YAML (`params.yaml` in the top level directory) containing the user's inputs for a given design.
 This is the YAML that will be passed on to the design team to do the calculations.
 > To do this, we added the `formToDict` function in `base.html`'s JavaScript that collects inputs within a HTML `<form>` object in `template.html`.

+##Progress 2
+After finishing the LFOM, much of the work has been done with Aide Gui.
+We have been testing the code using Travis CI, but always get errors that are outside of our control and have to do with other parts of AIDE, such as AIDE draw and AIDE design.

 ## AIDE Design
 Design runs hydraulic calculations based off of inputs from GUI, creating exact physical dimensions for each component.